Moses Begins to Expound the Law

 Before Israel moves forward into the land, the Lord places His people under the preached and explained covenant word, reminding them that inheritance must be received through obedient trust, not presumption.

-1 These are the words which Moses spoke to all Israel beyond the Jordan in the wilderness, in the Arabah opposite Suf, between Paran, Tophel, Laban, Hazeroth, and Dizahab.
+1 These are the words that Moses spoke to all Israel in the wilderness east of the Jordan—in the Arabah opposite Suph—between Paran and Tophel, Laban, Hazeroth, and Dizahab.

-2 It is eleven days’ journey from Horeb by the way of Mount Seir to Kadesh Barnea.
+2 It is an eleven-day journey from Horeb to Kadesh-barnea by way of Mount Seir.

-3 In the fortieth year, in the eleventh month, on the first day of the month, Moses spoke to the children of Israel according to all that Yahweh had given him in commandment to them,
+3 In the fortieth year, on the first day of the eleventh month, Moses proclaimed to the Israelites all that the LORD had commanded him concerning them.

-4 after he had struck Sihon the king of the Amorites who lived in Heshbon, and Og the king of Bashan who lived in Ashtaroth, at Edrei.
+4 This was after he had defeated Sihon king of the Amorites, who lived in Heshbon, and then at Edrei had defeated Og king of Bashan, who lived in Ashtaroth.

-5 Beyond the Jordan, in the land of Moab, Moses began to declare this law, saying,
+5 On the east side of the Jordan in the land of Moab, Moses began to explain this law, saying:

 Before Israel moves forward into the land, the LORD places His people under the preached and explained covenant word, reminding them that inheritance must be received through obedient trust, not presumption.